xbenov/gcomp-rescue/ATTACK-Database-server-game.md

 ### Hints:
 <details>
-  <summary>HINT 1</summary>
+  <summary>HINT</summary>

 -   The user we are interested in is the root user with host set to “%”
--   For hashcat, the hash mode is 300 and the hash has no leading “*” character
+-   For `hashcat`, the hash mode is 300 and the hash has no leading “*” character
--   For john, the format is “mysql-sha1” and the hash has a leading “*” character
+-   For `john`, the format is “mysql-sha1” and the hash has a leading “*” character
 </details>